Levi Strauss & Co. (NYSE:LEVI) Releases FY 2021 Earnings Guidance

-An institutional investor recently raised its position in Levi Strauss & Co. stock.
-Morgan Stanley boosted its stake in Levi Strauss & Co.
-(NYSE:LEVI) by 4.6% during the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The firm owned 1,415,162 shares of the blue-jean maker’s stock after buying an additional 61,789 shares during the period.
-Morgan Stanley owned approximately 0.35% of Levi Strauss & Co. worth $39,228,000 at the end of the most recent quarter.
-18.00% of the stock is currently owned by institutional investors and hedge funds.
+An institutional investor recently bought a new position in Levi Strauss & Co. stock.
+Invesco Ltd. bought a new stake in shares of Levi Strauss & Co.
+(NYSE:LEVI) in the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor bought 10,347 shares of the blue-jean maker’s stock, valued at approximately $287,000.
+18.00% of the stock is currently owned by institutional investors.

 Levi Strauss & Co engages in the design, marketing, and sale of apparel products.
 The company offers jeans, casual and dress pants, tops, shorts, skirts, jackets, footwear, and related accessories.
 It operates through the following geographical segments: Americas, Europe, and Asia.
 The company was founded by Levi Strauss in 1853 and is headquartered in San Francisco, CA.